Rattelsdorf: Infrastructure

 All together, Rattelsdorf has four breweries: the Schwanenbräu in Ebing, the Brauerei Endres in Höfen, the Sonnenbräu in Mürsbach and the Brauerei Fischer in Freudeneck (the smallest place in Bamberg district that has a brewery).
 In all three brewery inns, one can enjoy Franconian beer and bread specialities.

 Also, in Medlitz there was the Brauerei Schwarzer Adler until 1986 and until 2002, Mürsbach also had the Brauerei Feiler.

 Politics

 The mayor is Bruno Kellner (Vereinigtes Umland).
-The community council is made up of 16 members, shown here according to party affiliation:
+The municipality council is made up of 16 members, shown here according to party affiliation: